hiddenbyte/hiddenbyte.github.io/content/docs/cv.md

 ### Work Experience

+#### Sky Technology Centre - Portugal

+Software Engineer.
+Since May 2021. **Currently here.**

+**Technologies**: Kotlin, Spring Framework, Spring Boot and Couchbase.

 #### Mindera

 Software Engineer.
-Since August 2015. **Currently here.**
+From August 2015 to May 2021.

-While working here, I've contributed with new features and fixes to several projects, that belongs to a Mindera client and/or tech partner, particularly in the Retail, Gambling, Gaming and SaaS business sectors.
+Worked with several tech partners and/or clients, as a Software Developer, helping them build backend solutions for the Retail, Gambling, Gaming and SaaS business sectors.

 **Technologies**: Go, Java, Kotlin, Vert.x, Spring Framework, Spring Boot, PostgreSQL and MySQL.